Looksy-tech/SDK/README_EN.md

 2. Return to the site.
 3. Publish the site again.

-In Tilda, changes in site settings are applied to published pages after republishing.
+In Tilda, changes made in site settings are applied to published pages only after republishing.

 ### 5. Test the integration